HTC unveils portable Vive Flow immersive glasses for relaxation

 I tried out the XR wellness app from Tripp, which was started by CEO Nanea Reeves to help people meditate.
 It was a pretty amazing experience, with lots of fluid movement and pretty lighting.
 It was like being in VR with a school of fish around me.
 Very relaxing.

 With Vive Flow, you can dive into a range of immersive experiences via the Viveport app store anytime, anywhere, using your Android smartphone as a controller.
 You can connect wirelessly to an Android 5G smartphone and stream content like TV shows and films from your favorite platforms.
-For mirroring premium video like TV and film content from an Android smartphone, the
+For mirroring premium video like TV and film content from an Android smartphone, the device must support HDCP 2.2.

 And you can meet with friends in realistic virtual environments via Vive Sync.

 The glasses frame has a dual-hinge design and soft face gasket allow it to fold down into a compact footprint for portability.
 Vive Flow’s hinge is designed to fit many different head shapes and sizes.
-Its face gasket takes inspiration from the acclaimed Vive Focus 3, with magnetic

-connections making it simple and quick to swap out – perfect for when you want to share.
+Its face gasket takes inspiration from the acclaimed Vive Focus 3, with magnetic connections making it simple and quick to swap out — perfect for when you want to share.

 Vive Flow also has built-in diopter dials, allowing users to easily make adjustments for crystal clear visuals.
 Its active cooling system pulls warm air away from your face, keeping you comfortable throughout the day.
 I thought this was an awesome part of the glasses.
-I wear prescription glasses and I usually find VR headsets to be uncomfortable, so much so that I remove my glasses and can’t see as well.
+I wear prescription glasses, and I usually find VR headsets to be uncomfortable, so much so that I remove my glasses and can’t see as well.
 But the dials enable me to find something close to my glasses prescription and see more clearly.
 Since the dials have numbers on them, you can easily remember the right setting for each eye.
 You can pull out the magnetic face plate and wash the surface if you need to.

 If anything was difficult to do, it was using the smartphone as a controller.
 I tapped on the screen but sometimes it didn’t detect my touch.
 So I had to repeat that a few times until it recognized what I was trying to do.